-With defeat of the Armada, England become a serious European naval power.
+With the defeat of the Armada, England becomes a serious European naval power.
 Britain's navy was the foundation of the future British Empire.
-As a result of the failed invasion, by Catholic Spain, England became more self-consciously Protestant and Catholicism became increasingly unpopular and was viewed as anti-English.
+As a result of the failed invasion by Catholic Spain, England became more self-consciously Protestant, and Catholicism became increasingly unpopular and was viewed as anti-English.
 The English also saw the defeat of the Armada as an act of divine providence.
 It confirmed to them that England was a kingdom destined for greatness.

-Background Queen Elizabeth the First initially pursued a moderate religious policy to minimize religious conflict between Catholic and Protestant.
-However, Elizabeth soon found herself under pressure from Spain - the preeminent Catholic power in the world at that time.
-Spain's influence reach stretched across Europe and into the Americas.
+Why did Spain send the Spanish Armada to invade England?
+Queen Elizabeth the First initially pursued a moderate religious policy to minimize religious conflict between Catholic and Protestant.
+However, Elizabeth soon found herself under pressure from Spain - the preeminent Catholic power in the world.
+Spain's influence reaches stretched across Europe and into the Americas.

-The Spanish King Phillip II was an ardent Catholic and he had two primary ambitions.
-First, he wanted to return all Protestants back to the Catholic faith.
-Second, he hoped to to expand the growing power of Spain.
-The Spanish King had been married to Mary I of England and it seemed that for a time that England would fall under Spanish influence.
-However, the coronation of Elizabeth I had fundamentally altered this dynamic because she was determined to maintain England's independence from Spain.
-Spain, on the hand, wanted to force the English back into the Catholic fold and end the attacks of English pirates on their ships and colonies in the Americas.
+The Spanish King Phillip II was an ardent Catholic, and he had two primary ambitions.
+First, he wanted to return all Protestants to the Catholic faith.
+Second, he hoped to expand the growing power of Spain.
+The Spanish King had been married to Mary I of England, and it seemed that England would fall under Spanish influence for a time.
+However, Elizabeth I's coronation had fundamentally altered this dynamic because she was determined to maintain England's independence from Spain.
+On the other hand, Spain wanted to force the English back into the Catholic fold and end the English pirates' attacks on their ships and colonies in the Americas.

-Elizabeth, I had encouraged English privateers, such as Sir Francis Drake to mount attacks on Spanish targets.
-Elizabeth sought to limit the power of Spain and to secure some of the riches ‘of the America colonies for her subjects.’
+Elizabeth, I had encouraged English privateers, such as Sir Francis Drake, to mount attacks on Spanish targets.
+Elizabeth sought to limit Spain's power and secure some of the riches ‘of the american colonies for her subjects.’
 The English Queen also supported the Dutch in their revolt against Phillip II.
-Relations between Spain and England deteriorated rapidly and by the mid-1580s the two countries were in an undeclared war.
+Relations between Spain and England deteriorated rapidly, and by the mid-1580s, the two countries were in an undeclared war.
 A war that was to last until the end of Elizabeth’s reign.
-Spain was the richest and the most powerful Empire in Europe and Phillip decided that he would invade England.
-He believed that if he was successful it would help him to secure many of his strategic objectives in Europe.
-The Spanish presented the Armada as a Catholic crusade and it was partially funded by the Papacy.
+Spain was the richest and the most powerful Empire in Europe, and Phillip decided to invade England.
+He believed that it would help him secure many of Europe's strategic objectives if he were successful.
+The Spanish presented the Armada as a Catholic crusade, and the Papacy partially funded it.

-The launch of the Armada had been delayed several times, including once because of a raid by the English on Cadiz.
-The Spanish Armada was a fleet of 130 ships and it first left the port of Coruna in August 1588, under the command of the Duke of Medina Sidonia, the most powerful noble in Spain.
+The Armada launch had been delayed several times, including once because of a raid by the English on Cadiz.
+The Spanish Armada was a fleet of 130 ships, and it first left the port of Coruna in August 1588, under the Duke of Medina Sidonia, the most powerful noble in Spain.
 The fleet was ordered to sail to the English Channel and transport a large army in Flanders into England.
-The aim of the invasion was to depose Elizabeth I and to reimpose Catholicism on the English people.
-The fleet was an impressive and the Spanish were experienced, sailors and navigators.
-However, the commander Medina-Sidonia was old and relatively inexperienced and he committed mistake after mistake throughout the campaign.
+The invasion aimed to depose Elizabeth I and to reimpose Catholicism on the English people.
+The fleet was impressive, and the Spanish were experienced, sailors and navigators.
+However, the commander Medina-Sidonia was old and relatively inexperienced, and he committed mistake after mistake throughout the campaign.

-The Spanish fleet despite its numerical advantage did not attack the English fleet based at Portsmouth and instead sailed to Calais.
+Despite its numerical advantage, the Spanish fleet did not attack the English fleet based at Portsmouth and instead sailed to Calais.
 The Spanish army under the Duke of Parma was advancing to Calais to be transported to England.
 However, the English navy under Drake and Howard attacked the Armada with fireships, and this was the start of what became known as the Battle of Grave lines.
-The English tactic of using fire-ships, created panic among the Spaniards and the fleet was broken up into small groups of ships.
-The battle lasted over a week with both sides launching attacks.
+The English tactic of using fire-ships created panic among the Spaniards, and the fleet was broken up into small groups of ships.
+The battle lasted over a week, with both sides launching attacks.
 However, Medina-Sidonia decided to withdraw.
-This decision was decisive as it meant that the Spanish army was unable to rendezvous with the invasion army.
+This decision was decisive as it meant that the Spanish army could not rendezvous with the invasion army.
 Drake and the other English commanders were happy to let the Armada sail away from the invasion force.
-Then a strong wind from the southwest forced the fleet to sail to the north and into the North Sea.
+A strong wind from the southwest forced the fleet to sail to the north and into the North Sea.

-The Spanish Command, which could not communicate with Madrid decided to round the British Isles.
-The Armada sailed around Scotland but the English navy continued to harry the Spanish fleet.
-The weather was very unseasonable for that time of year and the Phillip's fleet was battered by strong gales and massive storms.
-As the Armada made their way around Scotland they began to lose ships.
-Many more ships were wrecked on the west coast of Ireland and the survivors were hunted down and killed by natives loyal to the English crown.
-By the time that the remnants of the Spanish invasion fleet made it to Spain over two-thirds of the original Armada was lost.
-While the defeat of the Spanish Aramade did not end the undeclared Anglo-Spanish War which would continue until 1604, it made if difficult for Spain to to get the upper hand.
+The Spanish Command, which could not communicate with Madrid, decided to round the British Isles.
+The Armada sailed around Scotland, but the English navy continued to harry the Spanish fleet.
+The weather was very unseasonable for that time of year, and strong gales and massive storms battered Phillip's fleet.
+As the Armada made their way around Scotland, they began to lose ships.
+Many more ships were wrecked on the west coast of Ireland, and the survivors were hunted down and killed by natives loyal to the English crown.
+By the time that the remnants of the Spanish invasion fleet made it to Spain, over two-thirds of the original Armada was lost.
+While the Spanish Armada's defeat did not end the undeclared Anglo-Spanish War, which would continue until 1604, it made it difficult for Spain to get the upper hand.
 Eventually, the conflict ended in a stalemate.

-By the 1580s, the Church of England was supported by most English people and they would have resisted any attempt to reimpose the Catholic faith.
-Still it is likely that England would have suffered a series of Religious Wars similar to France in the sixteenth century.
-However, the failure of the Armada meant that the Church of England was now more secure than ever before.
-Increasingly, the English people began to see themselves as a Protestant people.
+By the 1580s, the Church of England was supported by most English people, and they would have resisted any attempt to reimpose the Catholic faith.
+Still, England would likely have suffered a series of Religious Wars similar to France in the sixteenth century.
+However, the Armada's failure meant that the Church of England was now more secure than ever before.
+Increasingly, the English people began to see themselves as Protestant people.
 They saw Protestantism as an integral part of Englishness and important for their freedom.
 Many English people became even more anti-Catholic after the Armada.
-‘Popery’ as they referred to Catholicism was associated with autocracy, intolerance, and slavery.
+‘Popery’ as they referred to as Catholicism, was associated with autocracy, intolerance, and slavery.
 This anti-Catholicism was an important aspect of English political life for many years.